 It’s worth noting that out of the box Media.net does not work on sites with SSL.
 You have to request they deliver the ads compatible with SSL.

 The most commonly known ad network for blogs, and in turn sought after, is easily Google Adsense.
-There is no other network out there that will pay you per-click what Adsense does.
+Of all the ad networks out there, no one will pay you per-click what Adsense does.
 The potential, and I’ve seen some awesome success stories, for income with Google Adsense is amazing.
 It’s easy to see why people can get so caught up in making money off ads once they do some research into Google Adsense.

 How it Works